thisisyashgarg/meme-generator/README.md

 # Meme Generator ( [Try it out](https://creatememes.netlify.app) )

-This is a meme generator that genrates a random meme template and takes input text, dynamically adds it to a meme.
+This is a meme generator that generates a random meme template and takes input text, dynamically adds it to a meme.
 You can download the meme as well.
 Have fun with it.

 ## Getting Started